wp-plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 1.9.14 =
+* Bug Fix: Speed Issues due to check many times if gravatar exist.
+* Bug Fix: Default gravatar issue for mustache and gravatar logo at front end and at buddypress pages
+* Bug Fix: Avatar while adding for existing user.
+* Bug Fix: UI issue when Gravatar option is enable/disable.

 = 1.9.13 =
 * Bug Fix: Load _load_wp_includes mostly only on front pages